 It doesn’t matter if you’re applying for a job in construction or journalism, good communication skills are always really important, and a blog is a great way to demonstrate yours.

-Therefore, make sure you really take the time to make the content on your blog top notch and error-free.
-Be careful again not to use your blog as a platform to rant, otherwise you might come across as a potentially difficult employee.
+Just be careful not to use your blog as a platform to rant, otherwise you might come across as a potentially difficult employee.

 Facebook is likely to be one of the first results a recruiter will see when googling your name, so it’s definitely worth taking the time to alter your privacy settings to make sure they can only see what you’d like them to see.